Azure-Samples/active-directory-dotnet-external-identities-idology-identity-verification/README.md

 ## Prerequisites

-Outline the required components and tools that a user might need to have on their machine in order to run the sample.
-This can be anything from frameworks, SDKs, OS versions or IDE releases.
+You must have an [Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).

 ## Solution Components

 The IDology integration is comprised of the following components:
-- Azure AD External Identities self-service sign-up user flow - The way to allow external customers to sign-up as external users to your organization.
 - IDology -- The IDology service takes inputs provided by the user and verifies the user's identity.
 - Custom web API -- This provided API implements the integration between the Azure AD self-service sign-up user flow and the IDology service to perform identity proofing at sign-up.
+- Azure AD External Identities self-service sign-up - The way to allow external customers to sign-up as external users to your organization.
+- API connector - Part of a self-service sign-up, allows you to connect the sign-up flow with the custom web API.

 ## Create an IDology account